PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/preparation/README.md

 - This relates to Chapter 3 in the book, which has a rich set of links and papers referenced.
 I'll update this with some scaling law examples soon.

 ### 3. Prepping your containers and accelerators
+- This refers to Chapter 4 in the book, which also has some great references.
+- Here's a [link](https://github.com/aws/deep-learning-containers) to the AWS Deep Learning Containers.
+Pro tip - all the frameworks and packages work really well here right off the bat!

 ### 4. Distribution fundamentals